uvarc/rc-website/content/post/2024-oct-anaconda-transition.md

 {{% accordion-item title="10.
 Will my scripts that depend on specific Anaconda packages break when switching to Miniforge?" id="faq-10" %}}

 Scripts using Anaconda packages that are also available within miniforge may not break.
-However, any Anaconda packages that are not used soley for instructional purposes would be violating of the Anaconda license terms, so they would need to be reinstalled through a different channel or tool such as conda-forge or pip.
+However, any Anaconda packages that are not used soley for instructional purposes would be violating the Anaconda license terms, so they would need to be reinstalled through a different channel or tool such as conda-forge or pip.

 {{% /accordion-item %}}